 |Last 7 Days||98||0||0.00%|

 Data as of 09/17/2021

-The above dashboard reflects all results for MCLA’s testing program in partnership with the Broad Institute, beginning August 16 for the Fall 2021 semester.
+The above dashboard reflects the final results for MCLA’s testing program in partnership with the Broad Institute, beginning August 16 for the Fall 2021 semester.
 The Community category tracks cases reported in the MCLA community through outside testing sources.

 Below are positive cases reported to MCLA from health agencies or other sources in persons associated with the campus community, these cases are not included in the above dashboard counts: